tkn-tub/serpentine-env/README.md

 For an example on how to use this environment, please refer to the [jupyter notebook in the examples directory](examples/Tutorial_Using_the_Serpentine_Scenario.ipynb).

+For further notes on how this scenario works, please check out the [guide on how to set up your own Veins-Gym environment](https://github.com/tkn-tub/veins-gym/blob/master/doc/getting_started.md).

 License
 -------
 This project is licensed under the terms of the GNU General Public License 2.0.